TonAldo48/ai-hedge-fund/README.md

 ```

 **Important**: You must set `OPENAI_API_KEY`, `GROQ_API_KEY`, `ANTHROPIC_API_KEY`, or `DEEPSEEK_API_KEY` for the hedge fund to work.
 If you want to use LLMs from all providers, you will need to set all API keys.

+## Data Sources

+The AI Hedge Fund uses the [Financial Datasets API](https://www.financialdatasets.ai/) as its primary source of financial data.
+This provides:

+- Historical price data for stocks
+- Financial metrics and ratios
+- Financial statements
+- Company news and sentiment
+- Insider trading activity

+For detailed setup instructions, see [FINANCIAL_DATASETS_SETUP.md](./FINANCIAL_DATASETS_SETUP.md).

 Financial data for AAPL, GOOGL, MSFT, NVDA, and TSLA is free and does not require an API key.